gnodi/danf/resource/private/doc/documentation/core/configuration.md

 It is a good way to avoid naming collisions between danf modules.

-#### Use the contract attribute "references"
+##### References

-References defines the references which should be prefixed with the namespace of theirs owner module:
+Attribute `references` defines the references which should be prefixed with the namespace of theirs owner module:

 ```javascript
 // config/common/contract.js